aavanderleij/SLEAPyTracks/README.md

 ## FAQ ##

 #### Videos take a long time to analyze.
 Can I make it go faster?
-* Try running it on a pc with a GPU or a High Preformance Culster
+* Running it on a pc with a Nvidia GPU or a High Preformance Culster will greatly increase speed.

 #### SLEAPyTracks skips some of my videos?
 It said there was an error?
 * This is likely an index error while trying to read the video.
 Adding -f option will cause the program to copy and re-index you video's.